-Investment income represents interest and dividends earned and net investment gains.
-Investment income is recorded on the accrual basis and dividends are recorded at the ex-dividend date.
+Investment income represents interest and dividends earned and investment gains, net of external and direct internal investment related fees.
+Investment income is recorded on the accrual method of accounting and dividends are recorded at the ex-dividend date.
 Realized gains and losses on investments represent the difference between the original cost of the investments and the price on the date of sale or disposal.
 The difference between the original cost and the estimated current fair value of investments owned at the end of the period represents cumulative unrealized gain or loss.
-Unrealized gains or losses on investments resulting from fair value fluctuations are recorded in the Statement of Activities in the period that such fluctuations occur and are included in investment income or loss.
+Unrealized gains or losses on investments resulting from fair value fluctuations are recorded in the Statement of Activities in the period as fluctuations occur as investment income or loss.